NetworkNerd1337/zixt/README.md

 ## 🛠️ Installation

-Follow these steps to set up Zixt on Ubuntu 24.04.
+Follow these steps to deploy Zixt on Ubuntu 24.04.
+Refer to [VERSION.md](VERSION.md) for the current version.

 ### Step 1: Update System